-The regulations only apply to 501(c)(3) and 501(c)(4) organizations.
-The Regulations only apply to certain "applicable" section 501(c)(3) and 501(c)(4) organizations.
+These rules only apply to certain applicable section 501(c)(3) and 501(c)(4) organizations.
 An applicable tax-exempt organization is a section 501(c)(3) or a section 501(c)(4) organization that is tax-exempt under section 501(a), or was such an organization at any time during a 5-year period ending on the day of the excess benefit transaction.